LambdaSharp/LambdaSharpTool/Docs/Module-Import.md

 <dd>An encrypted string.</dd>

 <dt><code>Number</code></dt>
 <dd>An integer or float.
-The input value is validated as a number.
-However, when you use the input variable elsewhere in your module (for example, by using the <code>!Ref</code> function), the input value becomes a string.</dd>
+The import value is validated as a number.
+However, when you use the import parameter elsewhere in your module (for example, by using the <code>!Ref</code> function), the import value becomes a string.</dd>

 <dt><code>List&lt;Number&gt;</code></dt>
 <dd>An array of integers or floats that are separated by commas.
-The input value is validated as numbers.
-However, when you use the input variable elsewhere in your module (for example, by using the <code>!Ref</code> function), the input value becomes a list of strings.</dd>
+The import value is validated as numbers.
+However, when you use the import parameter elsewhere in your module (for example, by using the <code>!Ref</code> function), the import value becomes a list of strings.</dd>

 <dt><code>CommaDelimitedList</code></dt>
 <dd>An array of literal strings that are separated by commas.
 The total number of strings should be one more than the total number of commas.
 Also, each member string is space trimmed.</dd>